TangWeb/slidizle/README.md

 // callback when the slider change his state to pause onPause				: null,

-// callback when the slider timeout progress. onTimer				: null
+// callback when the slider resume after a pause onResume 				: null
 ```

 > All the options can be set directly on the DOM element using the pattern : __data-overlizle-{option-separated-with-dash}="{value}"__